adamant/adamant.language.reference/src/lexical-analysis.md

 When multiple lexical rules match, the processing always forms the longest match.

 Historically, languages were designed using only characters from the ASCII character set even if they used Unicode encoding and allows Unicode values in strings and character literals.
 Adamant intentionally makes use of Unicode characters in some places when they improve readability.
-However, due to the difficulty in these Unicode characters on standard keyboards, these are always an alternative to more traditional ASCII notations.
+However, due to the difficulty of using Unicode characters on standard keyboards, these are always an alternative to more traditional ASCII notations.

 Note: the current version of Adamant does not have a preprocessor.
 When one is added, it will be handled similarly to the C# preprocessor by including it in the lexical grammar.